All ReSharper code inspections as well as structural search and replace patterns have one of the following four severity levels:

-Errors.
 Errors have the highest priority of all - they prevent your code from compiling or point at runtime errors.

 Displays an unresolved symbol in red:

-Highlights a construct or part of it with a red curly underline:
+Highlights a statement or part of it with a red curly underline:

 In Visual Studio project settings, you can choose to treat warnings as errors.
-ReSharper is aware of this option and highlights warnings accordingly: if this setting is on, then issues that correspond to compiler warnings will be highlighted as errors and the status indicator will be red
+ReSharper is aware of this option and highlights warnings accordingly: if this setting is on, then issues that correspond to compiler warnings will be highlighted as errors.

 With grayed text: